Standards of academic progress | Stark State College | North Canton, Ohio

 The following standards must be met to maintain federal financial aid eligibility

-• Completion of an ODHE-approved degree or certificate within the required number of credit hours as listed in the College catalog for the associate or certificate degree, multiplied by 150 percent as determined by Gateway Student Services,.
+- Maximum Timeframe (quantitative measure): Completion of an ODHE-approved degree or certificate within the required number of credit hours as listed in the College catalog for the associate or certificate degree, multiplied by 150 percent as determined by Office of Financial Aid.
 This measure will include all accepted transfer credit hours and up to 30 attempted credit hours of required developmental coursework.
 If a student changes his or her major or is seeking a second degree, the percentage of completion does not start at zero percent.
+A student becomes ineligible, via the maximum timeframe element, at the point at which it becomes mathematically impossible for them to complete the program within 150%.

-• Repeated coursework (see Policy 3357.09(K):15-13-08) will count toward the number of attempted hours for completion purposes, but only the highest grade will be used in the calculation of the student’s grade point average.
+- Repeated coursework (see Policy 3357:15-13-08) will count toward the number of attempted hours for completion rate and maximum timeframe calculations.
+Only the highest grade will be used in the calculation of the student’s GPA.

-• All students are limited to 30 credit hours of developmental coursework.
-Grades are assigned to developmental coursework and will be counted both in the qualitative and quantitative measures.
+- All students are limited to 30 credit hours of developmental coursework.
+Grades are assigned to developmental coursework and will be counted in the GPA, completion rate, and maximum timeframe calculations.

 Monitoring progress

-At the end of each term attended, a student’s academic progress will be evaluated based upon the standards listed above, regardless of whether the student is currently or has not received federal aid in the past.
-If he or she fails to meet any of the above requirements, he or she will receive a notification letter from the College.
+At the end of each term attended, a student’s academic progress will be evaluated based upon the standards listed above, regardless of whether the student is currently receiving or has received federal financial aid in the past.
+If he or she fails to meet any of the above requirements, he or she will receive electronic notification from the College.

 After the first term in which the requirements are not met, a student will be placed on financial aid warning for one subsequent term.
 During the warning period, the student will continue to be eligible for federal financial aid.
 The College encourages the student to meet with an academic advisor to assist the student with his or her educational goals.